Do It Yourself (or DIY) information includes answers to the following questions:

 |2×6 Stud, 5/8” Sheetrock||5-1/2” Wide|

-Handing & Swing refers to the side of the door which is hinged, and the way the door swings inside or outside of the room or home.
+Handing and Swing refers to the side of the door that is hinged, and the way the door swings inside or outside of the room.
 Consider the way you would like your door to open when making this choice.

 A simple way to understand handing is to stand in the doorway with your back against the jamb of the door where you want the hinges to be placed.
-From this position, if you want the door on the on your left, it is a left hand door.
-From this position, if you want the door on your right, it is a right hand door.
+From this position, if you want the door to open to your left, it is a left-hand door.
+From this position, if you want the door to open to your right, it is a right-hand door.

-Next, determine if you want the door to swing inside or outside the room or home.
+Next, determine if you want the door to swing inside or outside the room.
 Inside is an “inswing” door, and outside is an “outswing” door.
 Review the illustrations below to identify the way you would like your door to be handed and swing (Note: These illustrations apply to single doors).

-For Interior or Exterior double doors, one door is designated as “active” (operating knob or handle to open the door), and the other door is designated as “inactive” (still opens and closes, but no working knob or handle).
-The inactive door includes an attached T-astragal with flush bolt (top flush bolt only) to secure the door in the closed position.
-Review the illustrations below to select which side of your double door you would like active, and its handing and swing (inside or outside of the room or home).
+For double doors, one door is designated as “active” (operating knob or handle to open the door), and the other door is designated as “inactive” (still opens and closes, but no working knob or handle).
+The inactive door includes an attached “T-astragal” with flush bolt (top flush bolt only) to secure the door in the closed position.
+Review the illustrations below to select which side of your double door you would like active, and its handing and swing (inside or outside of the room).

 The bore position for your new door depends upon the type and function of the hardware (knob or handle) you desire to use on the door.
 Consult your hardware supplier for their recommendations.
 When you order a pre-hung door, we can bore your new door for a handle or lockset, at no extra charge.
+This prepares the door for hardware installation.
 Our standard bore options and dimensions are documented in this section.

 Review the following illustrations to select the bore and backset you desire for your new door.

-Step-by-step instructions for installing a pre-hung and pre-finished Interior door are provided in this section.
+Step-by-step instructions for installing a pre-hung interior door are provided in this section.
 We assume no liability associated with following these instructions, and strongly suggest that you consult a professional contractor for door installation.
-The skill level for this installation is “Intermediate”.
+The skill level for this installation is “Intermediate.”

 - 6′ Level